brijrajparmar27/Mass-Unfollow-for-twitter/README.md

 ## Mass Unfollower for twitter

-# unfollow entitled fuckers who dont follow you back in twitter
+# Unfollow entitled fuckers who dont follow you back on twitter

 Unfollow (stop following) those people who are not following you back on Twitter (or unfollow everyone if desired).<br>